An Indian Odyessy

 Internal air flights or accommodation prior to or after the India Odyssey tour

-Extra food and drinks, and alcohol.Accommodation in Chennai prior to 27th September (if you stay at the Raj Palace Hotel the cost of a room is approximately $40 and can be arranged when you book for this retreat)
+Extra food and drinks, and alcohol.Accommodation in Chennai prior to the starting date of the adventure (if you stay at the Raj Palace Hotel the cost of a room is approximately $40 and can be arranged when you book for this retreat)

 Your final night of accommodation of October 12th.